 Potential Project Features include:

 • Topographic diversity measures

-• Timber stand improvement techniques
+• Implement Timber Stand Improvement techniques

-Human activity over the past two centuries within the UMR basin, floodplain and channel has altered the hydrology, topography and biotic communities present.
+Human activity within the UMR basin, floodplain and channel has altered the hydrology, topography and biotic communities present.
 Years of silt deposition has allowed willows and silver maples to colonize the once-aquatic portions of the Project area, resulting in degraded aquatic and wetland complexes.
 Impoundment of the pool and permanently higher water tables have affected the health of floodplain habitat on islands and adjacent floodplain areas.
 These higher water tables are affecting forest composition and regeneration.
 All of these alterations have reduced the quality and diversity of aquatic and floodplain habitats, impaired ecosystem functions and reduced the acreage of Steamboat Island and other smaller islands in the area.